 - To express appreciation for providing time for the delegation, write a thank you letter to the ambassador, recognizing his/her contribution (either as the briefer, or for the assistance of designated staff), and any assistance from specific embassy staff that the delegation met with in Ottawa.
 Please show draft letters to the faculty advisor, before printing and sending them.

 - Initiate contact with the mission of the represented country in Washington, introducing yourself to the ambassador (if possible) and identifying and meeting the embassy officials that can assist the various committees if individual delegates need special assistance.

-- Given the changes that will be made to many resolutions during the course of the Model, make sure that a computer and printer are readily available at ALL times: in the University Library computer lab; or, if available, at one of the stations in the College Center; or by maintaining a portable computer and printer.
+- Given the changes that will be made to many resolutions during the course of the model, make sure that a computer and printer are readily available at all times: in Feinberg Library computer lab; or, if available, at one of the stations in the College Center; or by maintaining a portable computer and printer.

 - As is your right in the rules of procedure, circulate among the committee sessions, providing assistance where needed and a communications links among the delegation.
 As much as possible, let delegates know where they can reach you.